Watching the Debate With Andrew Yang Fans in New Hampshire

 On Friday afternoon, with four days until the primary, I arrived in Concord and the first person I saw was a volunteer with Donald Trump’s campaign.
 I just happened to park next to Karen Olsen’s car and I couldn’t help but notice the large Trump Pence 2020 sign peeking through her back window.
 She was a reluctant Trump voter in 2016, she said, but that was then.
 Although, as in Iowa, and as in every other state where the Republican Party is still holding a nominating contest this year, the president doesn’t need much help.
-Olsen is all in now—walking through snow to knock doors on his behalf, and talking warmly to a reporter shouting at her from inside a rented Jeep with New York plates.
+Olsen is all in now — walking through snow to knock doors on his behalf, and talking warmly to a reporter shouting at her from inside a rented Jeep with New York plates.
 It’s just that time of election year in New Hampshire.

 About an hour and a half north, in Somersworth, Tulsi Gabbard spoke at a union hall next door to a coffee shop where I watched Michael Bennet address 13 people a few weeks ago.
 Many more people turned out for Gabbard, who the latest polling here shows around 3.5 percent — tied for sixth place with Andrew Yang, whose candidacy has recently been treated much more seriously.
 Unlike Yang, who wasted precious time and resources in Iowa only to come in sixth place with one percent of the vote — Gabbard focused all of her attention on New Hampshire, a geographically smaller place with a straightforward primary system.
 She also now literally lives here (she’s from Hawaii).
 Upstairs, Gabbard spoke to the press and then posed for photos with fans before a large American flag.
 Outside, in front of a C-SPAN truck, I talked to Eileen Tepper, a volunteer who said she traveled from the Bronx to support her candidate.
-Tepper had once been a basic Democrat who supported Barack Obama and volunteered for his re-election, but now, looking back, she seemed to pity her former self.
+Tepper had once been a basic Democrat who supported Barack Obama and volunteered for his reelection, but now, looking back, she seemed to pity her former self.
 She was wiser now, no longer susceptible to sloganeering.
-Tepper, a musical theater performer, said she finally had a chance to show Gabbard a video she made in which she rewrote “I Dreamed a Dream” from Les Miserables to explain her support for this campaign after being disappointed with Bernie Sanders for endorsing Hillary Clinton in 2016.
+Tepper, a musical theater performer, said she finally had a chance to show Gabbard a video she made in which she rewrote “I Dreamed a Dream” from Les Misérables to explain her support for this campaign after being disappointed with Bernie Sanders for endorsing Hillary Clinton in 2016.
 Sample lyrics: “But this shining light came through.
 She was fierce and she had power.
 And she showed us who’s the boss.
 Tulsi Gabbard was her name.”

 Another hour and a half through a web of winding state routes, and I was talking to the young cashier at a grocery store in Bedford.
 When he saw my D.C.
 ID, he asked if I was in town for the Democratic debate, which was close enough.
 I asked him who he supported, and he said he wasn’t supposed to talk about that with customers, but then he said, quietly, that he likes either Bernie Sanders (who leads the polls here at 26 percent) or Pete Buttigieg (who is second behind him at 22.5 percent).